paigewilliams/bike-transit-planner/README.md

 ## Further Exploration <a name="specs-work1"></a>

 * The user can create an account and save their routes
+* Include real time stop information so the user can see when the bus is arriving at the stops on their route
 * The user can rate their routes
 * Possible analysis on the routes, such charts showing their miles biked or carbon emmissions saved from taking transit and biking